Instabilities in Multi-Asset and Multi-Agent Market Impact Games

 The second important point is that the trading of one asset modifies also the price of the other asset(s).
 This effect is termed \emph{cross-impact}.
 While \emph{self-impact} may be attributed to a mechanical and induced consequence of the order book, the cross-impact may be understood as an effect related to mispricing in correlated assets which are exploited by arbitrageurs betting on a reversion to normality, see \cite{almgren2001optimal} and \cite{schneider2018cross} for further details.
 Cross-impact has been empirically studied recently, see e.g. \cite{mastromatteo2017trading,schneider2018cross} and its role in optimal execution has been highlighted in \cite{Gerry}.

-Mathematically cross-impact is modeled by introducing a function $\mathcal{Q}: \R_+ \times \R^M \to \R^M$ describing how the trading of the $M$ assets affect their prices at a certain future time. \cite{schneider2018cross} have discussed necessary conditions for the absence of price manipulation for multi-asset transient impact models.
+Mathematically cross-impact is modeled by introducing a function $\mathcal{Q}^{(J,M)}: \R_+ \times \R^M \to \R^M$ describing how the trading of the $M$ assets affect their prices at a certain future time.
+Note that in general the cross-impact function might depend on the number of assets $M$ and on the number of agents $J$.
+Later we will discuss more in detail how this dependence affects market stability. \cite{schneider2018cross} have discussed necessary conditions for the absence of price manipulation for multi-asset transient impact models.
 They have shown that the cross-impact function need to be symmetric and linear in order to avoid arbitrage and manipulations.
 Moreover, following example 3.1 of \cite{alfonsi2016multivariate} and as empirically observed by \cite{mastromatteo2017trading}, we assume the same temporal dependence of $G$ among the assets.
-Then, we assume that $\mathcal{Q}= Q \cdot G(t)$ where $Q$ is linear and symmetric, i.e., $Q\in \R^{M\times M}$ and $Q=Q^T$ and $G:\R_+\to \R_+$.
-Also, we assume that $Q$ is a nonsingular matrix.
+Then, we assume that $\mathcal{Q}^{(J,M)}= Q \cdot G(t)$ where $Q$ is linear and symmetric, i.e., $Q\in \R^{M\times M}$ and $Q=Q^T$ and $G:\R_+\to \R_+$.
+Clearly the dependence from $J$ and $M$ can be in $Q$ and/or in $G(t)$.
+We also assume that $Q$ is a nonsingular matrix.
 Therefore, the price process during order execution is defined as

 where we refer to $Q\in \R^{M\times M}$ as the cross-impact matrix, $\bm{S}_t^0\in \R^M$ is the unaffected price process which is assumed to be a right-continuous martingale defined on a suitable filtered probability space and it is a square-integrable process.